 In 2010, a conjugated serogroup A meningococcal vaccine designed particularly for use in the African meningitis belt received regulatory approval in India and in a few African countries.
 This vaccine, which is licensed for single-dose immunization of individuals 1–29 years of age, has proved to be safe and highly immunogenic.

-Three tetravalent conjugate vaccines against serogroups A, C, Y and W-135 meningococci are now licenced internationally.
-They differ in the conjugate carrier protein (CRM 197, tetanus toxoid, and diphtheria toxoid, respectively), but all are administered intramuscularly, and show similar immunogenicity.
-In the United States and Canada these vaccines are licensed for single-dose immunization of individuals 2–55 years of age.
+Three tetravalent conjugate vaccines against serogroups A, C, Y and W-135 meningococci are now licensed internationally.
+They differ in the conjugate carrier protein (CRM 197, tetanus toxoid, and diphtheria toxoid), but all are administered intramuscularly and show similar immunogenicity.
+In Canada and the United States, these vaccines are licensed for single-dose immunization of individuals 2– 55 years of age.
 In addition, two of these vaccines offer a two-dose schedule for children aged 9-23 months.

-In 2012, a conjugate tetravalent vaccine that can be administered as a single dose from the age of one year was licensed in Europe.
+In 2012, a conjugate tetravalent vaccine that can be administered as a single dose from the age of 1 year was licensed in Europe.

 Adverse events and precautions– conjugated vaccines

 All meningococcal conjugate vaccines have an excellent safety record.
 None has been associated with any serious adverse effects during clinical trials or in post-marketing surveillance.
 Redness, swelling and pain at the site of injection may occur, however.
-Such reactions usually start within the first day after immunization and last 1 to 3 days.
+Such reactions usually start within the first day after immunization and last 13 days.
 Less commonly, children may develop a fever or be irritable for a short period.

 Travellers should be aware that protection induced by meningococcal vaccines is strictly serotype-specific and that tetravalent vaccine offers the widest range of protection.
 However, tetravalent meningococcal vaccines do not protect against meningococci of serogroups B and X which are common causes of meningococcal disease in some countries.

 Required vaccinations: Saudi Arabia demands proof of recent meningococcal vaccination (tetravalent vaccine) as a visa requirement for pilgrims and guest workers.
-See below “Required vaccinations”.
+See 6.4 “Required vaccinations”.